beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

-Once the proctored exam is complete, a "Congratulations" message appears prompting the student to score their exam.
+Once the proctored exam is complete, a "Congratulations" message appears, encouraging the student to score their exam.
 Tapping "Score Exam" takes the student to the exam scoring flow.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"